Field-theory.org

-This page summarizes the style guides used in the hadron structure paper arXiv:1001.3620.
+This is an update of the style guide we used when writing the hadron structure paper arXiv:1001.3620.
 Since this paper combines several contributions by authors with distinct computational strategies and visual tastes, we needed to establish a common ground for how the figures are supposed to look like and how to express physical constants and observables in a unified manner.
+So the idea is to have a couple of reasonable rules for how the results are presented.
+Please feel free to use them in your own papers and/or projects if you wish.

-Note, that the paper is consistently written in LaTeX, thus all comments on symbols below explicitly refer to the standard software.
+Also please note that the paper has been written in LaTeX, thus all comments on symbols below refer to those commands.

 The standard program for 2D plots in the final version of the paper is Grace with the default font size altered.
 This software is available for all relevant platforms and easy to learn and use.
-The data files are human readable and can also be accessed and edited by scripts (e.g. via Python or Perl).
+The data files are human readable and can also be accessed and edited by scripts (e.g. via Python).

 The plot contains experimental data, lattice data, and error bands.
-The color scheme is close to the default and is both easily readable and supports quick comprehension.
+The color scheme is close to the default and is both easily readable and understandable.

 The following rules apply: